-Document Information Date/source of Policy Responsibility Date of Implementation July 2023 Head Teacher Date of new review July 2024 Date of Adoption September 2022 and the second s
+Document Information Date/source of Policy Responsibility Date of Implementation July 2023 Head Teacher Date of reviewed September 2024 4 Head Teacher

 It is our vision and aim to create a learning experience in which every child will achieve and realise their full potential.
 At St Mary's we create caring, confident and committed learners for life.